-Every industry comes with its own terminology, and unfortunately, the web hosting industry uses some fairly obscure and lesser-known terms to describe different things.
-We’ve made a small list of the common phrases and terms that are used to help navigate through the features of a web hosting plan:
+Every industry comes with its terminology, and unfortunately, the web hosting industry uses some reasonably obscure and lesser-known terms to describe different things.
+We’ve made a small list of the common phrases and words that are used to help navigate through the features of a web hosting plan:

-We’re going to let you in on a little secret.
+We’re going to let you in on a bit of a secret.
 It’s honestly just a marketing term.
 Every website or online service you use is just running on a server located in a data centre somewhere in the world.
-The term “cloud” makes that concept super easy to explain.
+The word “cloud” makes that concept super easy to explain.

 - CMS: It stands for Content Management System

-A CMS is basically software that you use to build a website and website content.
-A good example of a CMS is WordPress.
+A CMS is a software you use to build a website and website content.
+An excellent example of a CMS is WordPress.